JuroOravec/apify-actor-skcris/README.md

 - **Error handling**
   - Errors are captured and surfaced in the `REPORTING` dataset.
 (See Storage > Dataset > Select dropdown)

-## How can you use the data scraped from Profesia.sk?
+## How can you use the data scraped from SKCRIS?
 (Examples)

-Companies
-  - Analyse competitors' job offers and recruitment strategies.
-  - Create competitive salary packages + perks based on the information like salary or remote options.
-  - Analyze the effectiveness of job advertisements and optimize their recruitment marketing strategies.

-Recruiters
-  - Automate the process of finding job offers for your clients.

-Analysists
-  - Analyze job market trends like salary expectations, popular job types, and in-demand skills.
-  - Study the regional job market trends.
+Lead gen:

+- Find potential partners or clients for your service or product.

+Research:

+- Find organisations and researchers related to your research topic of interest.
+- Find organisations with equipment you need.
+- Find mentors, or potential employers or employees

+Analysis:

+- Find the most active researchers by field, region, or overall.
+- Understand research and funding trends over time.

-## How to use Profesia.sk Scraper
+## How to use SKCRIS Scraper

 1. Create a free Apify account using your email
-2. Open Profesia.sk Scraper
+2. Open SKCRIS Scraper
-3. In Input, select the dataset to scrape, filters to apply.
+3. In Input, select the dataset to scrape, and filters to apply.
 4. Click "Start" and wait for the data to be extracted.
 5. Download your data in JSON, JSONL, XML, CSV, Excel, or HTML format.

 For details and examples for all input fields, please visit the [Input tab](https://apify.com/jurooravec/apify-store-scraper/input-schema).

+// TODO

-## How much does it cost to scrape Profesia.sk?
+## How much does it cost to scrape SKCRIS?

 ### Job offers